linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 6-Bank Runs/Note on the Leveraged Loan Market.md

 Leveraged loans are syndicated loans; they are originated (or "arranged") by one lender but funded by a group of lenders.
 The arrangers market is dominated by banks and is highly concentrated.
 As can be seen from Exhibit 3, the top 10 lead lenders by volume arrange over  $65\%$  of all syndicated loans, with the top 3 syndicating one third of all loans.
 The numbers are very similar for the leveraged segment of the market.

 The basic rationale for loan syndication—and syndication more broadly—is risk sharing.
-Between 2000 and 2006, the average syndicated loan to a U.S. borrower was  \$467 million, the median was\$ 185 million, and 90% of the loans were larger than \$20 million.
+Between 2000 and 2006, the average syndicated loan to a U.S. borrower was \$467 million, the median was \$185 million, and 90% of the loans were larger than \$20 million.
 Due to capital requirements and regulatory restrictions on sole-borrower exposure, banks would not be able to originate loans of a similar size on a large scale in the absence of syndication.
 Thus, understanding the process of syndication is central to understanding the conditions of bank credit supply to medium-sized and large firms and to understanding the financing available for merger and acquisition transactions.

-# Information Asymmetry
+## 1.1 Information Asymmetry

 Bank lending—including leveraged lending—builds on proprietary information.
 A large body of academic research shows that banks play a special role in information collection and processing (that is, the screening and monitoring of borrowers).
 This is one of the key differences between bank debt and public debt.
 A typical loan agreement requires the borrower to disclose material information—financial statements and projections, information on covenant compliance, waiver requests, plans for acquisitions, and so on—in a timely manner to its lenders.
 (This information exchange is covered by confidentiality agreements, and the borrower is not required to simultaneously disclose it to the public.)
 The ability to access and act on private information often makes banks the cheapest form of financing, especially in those cases where there is a lot of uncertainty about a firm's cash flows.